LLM-Ready API MCP Servers

 Adding the remote MCP server to Claude

-Below are the steps required to add the LLM-Ready API remote MCP server to Claude (opens in a new tab) or Claude Desktop.
+Below are the steps required to add the LLM-Ready API remote MCP server to Claude (opens in a new tab) or Claude Desktop (opens in a new tab).

 Important note